ccp5UK/dl-poly/documentation/source/UserManual/Appendix/error_messages.rst

-neighbour list (as in link_cell_pairs) or the calculation of three- & four-body as well tersoff forces (as in three_body_forces, four_body_forces, tersoff_body_forces) in the given model exceeds the number allowed for by the DL_POLY_4 arrays.
+neighbour list (as in link_cell_pairs) or the calculation of three- & four-body as well tersoff forces (as in three_body_forces, four_body_forces, tersoff_body_forces) in the given model exceeds the number allowed for by the DL_POLY_5 arrays.
 Probable cause: your system has expanded unacceptably much to .
 This may not be physically sensible!

 *Action*:

-Consider using ``densvar`` option in CONTROL for extremely non-equilibrium simulations.
+Consider using **density_variance** option in CONTROL for extremely non-equilibrium simulations.

 **Message 70**: error - constraint_quench failure